In a crowded law school landscape, Stanford Law stands apart.

 Stanford Law’s exceptional faculty attracts students with a passion for learning and a track record of academic success.
 Twenty-five percent of faculty are members of the American Academy of Arts and Sciences.
 One in five students arrives with an advanced degree.

-With only seven students for every faculty member (and just 30 students in a typical first-year small-section course) immersive education includes plenty of opportunities to chart your own path with support from your mentor.
+With only 4.6 students for every faculty member (and just 30 students in a typical first-year small-section course) immersive education includes plenty of opportunities to chart your own path with support from your mentor.
 Possibilities for joint degrees are virtually limitless.

 Law from the Beginning